This work is from part of UCB CS289A 2020 Fall Project S Final. See Github repo for more information.

 Horizontal coordinate system

-Horizontal coordinate system is centered at the observer, using local north as x+x+ or polar axis, local vertical up direction as z+z+.
+Horizontal coordinate system is centered at the observer, using local north as x+ or polar axis, local vertical up direction as z+.

-Planets location in such system is defined as azimuth AA and altitude aa,
+Planets location in such system is defined as azimuth A and altitude a,

 as (polar)